lamahechag/lamahechag.github.io/_posts/2024-02-19-functional-pca.md

 The difference of the resulting scores between the uni-variate and the multi-variate solution, is that the scores will be Pearson uncorrelated for the multi-variate case.
 For the uni-variate case, will be Pearson correlate between variables, but uncorrelated between the scores of the same variable.
 Uncorrelated scores allow you to use the scores as the input for a linear model, that is the only advantage in supervised machine learning, but if you use any non-linear model you avoid collinearity issues \[[^fn4]\].

-Given stacked matrices of functional data, where each matrix represent a variable, the resulting cross-covariance matrix has simetrycal properties.The diagonal has real positive elements, and the off-diagonal constituent matrices are the transpose of their mirror matrix.
-Then, this is a system of symmetric real matrices.

 # Pythom implementation

 Here I am going to use just Numpy, and test the implementation with the classical functional Gait cycle dataset.